Price

 60 miles | 96km | 5692 ft | 1734 m

-We will cycle through a number of woodlands and forests amongst yet more stunning scenery and find ourselves in Le Mont Dore.
+We will cycle through a number of woodlands amongst yet more stunning scenery and find ourselves in Le Mont Dore.
 Surrounded by mountains Le Mont Dore acts as a ski resort in the winter and attracts many walkers and bikers during the summer.

 Day 7: Le Mont Dore to St Flour

-62 miles | 99km | 5951 ft | 1813 m
+66 miles | 106km | 5951 ft | 1813 m

 Day 8: St Flour to Mende